bigjosh/TSL-calibre-MSP/README.md

 Descibed here...
 [CCS%20Project/error_codes.h](CCS%20Project/error_codes.h)

+### Commisioning

+To commisison a new unit, we go though these steps...

+1. Firmware is programmed and the display shows `FIRST START` message.
+2. Power is removed from the unit.
+3. When the unit sees voltage is dropping, it starts counting how many 1/64ths of a second it can keep running before it shuts down.
+It displays all 8's on the LCD durring this time to check for shorts on the LCD lines.
+4. Batteries are insterted and the unit powers up.
+5. Firmware checks to see how many 1/64ths of a second it survived during the previous power down.
+If this value is out of bounds (power level too low or too high) then it shows an `AMPS LO` or `AMPS HI` error.
+6. The pin is inserted, depressing the trigger lever.
+This tests that the pin can cycle though both states.
+7. Unit is ready to launch!
+I displays a segment pattern on the LCD that shoud update at 2Hz.
+This tests both that the RTC is generating interrupts correectly and also that all LCD are good.

 ## Interesting twists

 We are using the MSP430's Very Low Power Oscilator (VLO) to drive the LCD since it is actually lower power than the 32Khz XTAL.
 It is also slower, so more power savings.